 Recharge Dams

-There are actually two types of recharge dams that have been proposed and considered.
-Type I dams would be constructed on the creeks and rivers of the Edwards Plateau, the catchment area for the Aquifer, where they would catch storm runoff and release it slowly toward the recharge zone.
+Type I dams would be constructed on the creeks and rivers of the Edwards Plateau, the catchment area for the Aquifer, where they would catch storm runoff and release it slowly toward the Recharge Zone.
 Several studies have determined that Type I dams would have to be very large and expensive and would inundate large areas during rainy times and leave large mud-crusted areas during dry times, so authorities consider them generally not feasible.
-Type II dams would be constructed on the recharge zone itself and would slow down water as it runs off the plateau, allowing more time for it to go into the ground.
+For example, there is a site with good potential to recharge large amounts of water, but it would have the unfortunate side effect of periodically inundating Garner State Park.

 Northwest Bexar county dam